 Process theism takes process thought one step further, or deeper, but it doesn’t claim to go beyond what we continually experience.

 (So if a skeptic asks, “Where’s the evidence?” the process theist answers, “Right here and now, if you pay enough attention.”
 Maybe that sounds arrogant, but why not be honest?
 The skeptic of course has every right to counter that the process theist is projecting something that isn’t there onto experience.
+But who’s to say who’s projecting here?
+It’s an easy accusation to make from any angle.
 The only reasonable response to this, on either side, is to continue honestly paying attention to what we continually seem to experience.
 Maybe minds will change, maybe not.)

 Process theists claim that, sufficiently noted, every experience involves not just various ways of newly interacting but also the uniquely all-inclusive way of newly interacting, and (appealing to ancient and current precedents) they identify this uniquely all-inclusive way with God.